IntelRealSense/librealsense/wrappers/tensorflow/README.md

 The application will create automatically a file tree:
 - `images` folder: contains original and cropped images for training and testing, and also the predicted images
 - `logs` folder: all tensorflow outputs throughout the training are stored in txt file that has same name as the created model.
 It contains also a separate log for testing statistics.
 - `models` folder: each time a training process starts, it creates a new folder for a model inside models folder.
-If the traing starts with old model, it will create a folder with same name as old model adding to it the string "_new"
+If the training starts with old model, it will create a folder with same name as old model adding to it the string "_new"

 		.